 - Wedges of lime optional

-- Put the clear stock back in the pot, then put over low heat-medium heat.
-If there are any foamy bits flouting on top, just skim them off with a spoon or a ladle.
+Put the clear stock back in the pot, then put over low heat-medium heat.
+If there are any foamy bits floating on top, just skim them off with a spoon or a ladle.

 - Make sure you taste the broth at the end to make sure it has enough salt.